 Is Knob and Tube wiring safe?

-This is an often asked question.
 There are a number of concerns with knob and tube wiring.
 Here are some:

 1. It is an ungrounded system, which provides a greater chance of shock or electrocution and of damage to sensitive equipment.